 The Global Economics and Business program will be traveling to Silicon Valley/San Francisco to visit, tour and network in the birthplace of the 21st century economy.
-This is the home to technology giants such as Cisco, Intel and Apple, and Internet innovators such as eBay, Google and Twitter, plus many less well-known startups that will change the individual lives of millions, even billions of people.
+This is the home to established technology giants and Internet innovators such as eBay and Netflix plus many less well-known startups that will change the individual lives of millions, even billions of people.
 Silicon Valley is filled with companies driving the global economy.
-The trip, which will offer students a rare up-close and personal look at the intersection of high-tech and high finance will take place for eight days during the Spring 2014 semester.
+The trip, which will offer students a rare up-close and personal look at the intersection of high-tech and high finance will take place for eight days during the Spring 2015 semester.

 - Visit with entrepreneurs, executives, and business professionals.
 Learn how they grow their business, develop new products and services, and take advantage of the globalized economy.